jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/edit/head.rst

 dVRK head sensor
 ================

-Once you've build :ref:`your custom head sensor <head-dvrk>`, you can modify your console JSON configuration file.
+Once you've built :ref:`your custom head sensor <head-dvrk>`, you can modify your console JSON configuration file.

 There is no specific IO configuration to perform at that point